-Cooke, Lavender, Massey, & Company, P.C., is pleased to offer notary services to individuals and businesses in the Blacksburg area and throughout the New River Valley.
+Cooke, Lavender, Massey, & Company, P.C., is pleased to offer notary services to our current accounting and bookkeeping clients in the New River Valley.
+At this time our notary services are not available to non-clients.

 What is a Notary Public?